balaam/slate/source/includes/_renderer.md

 ## GetScale

 Returns the scale on the X and Y axis for the current renderer.
-The scale is X: 1, Y: 1 by defauly.
+The scale is X: 1, Y: 1 by default.

 `Vector Renderer.GetScale(Renderer renderer)`